wombleton/gitlaw-nz/acts/M/Maori Purposes Fund Act 1934–35.md

     Section 5(3): amended, on 27 November 1947, pursuant to [section 5(3)][24] of the Maori Purposes Act 1947 (1947 No 59).

-##### 6 Annual accounts of Maori Purposes Fund

-*   At the close of each financial year the Māori Trustee shall cause to be prepared in respect of the Fund a revenue account for that year, together with a statement of financial position showing the assets and liabilities of the Board.
-That account and statement of financial position shall be audited by the Auditor-General.

-    Section 6: replaced, on 25 October 1956, by [section 5][26] of the Maori Purposes Act 1956 (1956 No 43).

-    Section 6: amended, on 1 July 2001, pursuant to [section 52][27] of the Public Audit Act 2001 (2001 No 10).
+##### 6 Financial statements and audit

+*   (1) The Māori Trustee must ensure that, within 5 months after the end of the financial year, financial statements are completed in relation to the Board and that financial year.

+    (2) The financial statements must be prepared in accordance with---

+    *   (a) generally accepted accounting practice if the Board is a specified not-for-profit entity; or

+    *   (b) in any other case, either generally accepted accounting practice or a non-GAAP standard that applies for the purposes of this section.

+    (3) The Māori Trustee must ensure that the financial statements of the Board are audited by the Auditor-General.

+    (4) In this section,---

+    _financial statements_ has the same meaning as in [section 6][26] of the Financial Reporting Act 2013

+    _generally accepted accounting practice_ has the same meaning as in [section 8][27] of the Financial Reporting Act 2013

+    _non-GAAP standard_ has the same meaning as in [section 5][28] of the Financial Reporting Act 2013

+    _specified not-for-profit entity_ has the same meaning as in [section 46][29] of the Financial Reporting Act 2013\.

-    Section 6: amended, on 1 October 1997, pursuant to [section 6(1)][28] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 6: replaced, on 1 April 2014, by [section 125][30] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 #### Maori Purposes Fund Board